NativePHP/nativephp.com/resources/views/docs/1/the-basics/application-menu.md

 ### Recreating the menu

-It's sometimes desirable to update the main application menu in response to changes in your application, making it contextually sensitive perhaps based on which window currently has focus.
+It's sometimes desirable to update the main application menu with a brand new configuration in response to changes in your application, making it contextually sensitive, perhaps based on which window currently has focus.

-You can update your application menu at any time by calling `Menu::create()` with your desired menu structure.
+You can update your application menu at any time simply by calling `Menu::create()` again with your desired menu structure.
+This might be in an event listener, a controller action or even a Livewire action method.

 ## Predefined menus

 NativePHP comes with a few predefined menus that you can use out of the box.
 These are a convenience and, for the most part, the only thing that can be changed about them is their label.

-> On macOS, the first item in your application menu will _always_ use the name of your application as its label.

 You may change this by passing a string as the first parameter to each method, for example: